lc8631058/Long-term-foreign-exchange-FX-rate-forecasting-with-regression-network/README.md

 architecture, the second half of the regression network (Pred) can project time-dependent values for the OU process coefficients and generate realistic trajectories of the time series.
 Predictions can be easily derived in the form of expected values estimated by averaging values obtained by Monte Carlo simulation.
-The forecasting accuracy on a 100 days horizon is evaluated for several of the most important FX rates such as EUR/USD, EUR/CNY and EUR/GBP.
-Our experimental results show that the RegPred Net significantly outperforms ARMA, ARIMA, LSTMs, and Autoencoder-LSTM models in terms of metrics measuring the absolute error (RMSE) and correlation between predicted and actual values (Pearson’s R, R-squared, MDA).
+The forecasting accuracy on a 100 days horizon is evaluated for several of the most important FX rates such as EUR/USD, EUR/CNY and EUR/GBP.
+Our experimental results show that the RegPred Net significantly outperforms ARMA, ARIMA, LSTMs, and Autoencoder-LSTM models in terms of metrics measuring the absolute error (RMSE) and correlation between predicted and actual values (Pearson’s R, R-squared, MDA).
 Compared to black-box deep learning models such as LSTM, RegPred Net has better interpretability, simpler